resonance-cascade/webmention.js/README.md

 ### Step two

 Add an unordered list to your page.
-Add the URL of the page you wish to retrieve data about to the `id` and identify that this list should be processed by `webmention.js` and what data it should display.
+Add the URL of the page you wish to retrieve data about to the `id` and identify that this list should be processed by `webmention.js` and what data it should display by adding `webmention` and `links` or `count` to the `class`.

 #### An example in jekyll: